LivHed/coworking-spaces/README.md

 * I recognize that it´s not neccesarily easy for the user to search for the correct image url, although I´m happy that I inserted a default image to display when the field is empty.

 #### A small example of one of the debugging processes
 * The Update function was not working at first with the image url request.
 I first tried to create a way in the app.py code to make the default image to show when an image link was not added to that input field in the form.
 I created a new variable in the update route with the request to the form with an if statement, and passed the variable in to the `coworkingspaces.update( {'_id': ObjectId(coworkingspace_id)}` iteration.
-After all kinds of errors and attempts to fix this, at last I created an if statement around the image tag to make this function work, as I have learned now, is something I would have done from the beginning.
+After all kinds of errors and attempts to fix this, at last I created an if statement around the image tag to make this function work, as I have learned now, is something I would have done from the beginning, and that it was an easier way to approach it.

 ## Deployment